 Flying the American Flag

 Flags and banners may be washable or dry cleanable depending on the fabric, trims, and type of cleaning that is needed.
-The American Flag is usually made with cotton, polyester, nylon, wool, silk, and blends of fibers.
-Fringe trim, gold rope, tassels, appliquéd stars, and other embellishments may be made of plastic or metallic yarns, as well as other fibers.
+The American Flag is usually made with cotton, polyester, nylon, wool, silk, and blends of different fibers.
+In addition, fringe trim, gold rope, tassels, appliquéd stars, and other embellishments may be made of plastic or metallic yarns, as well as other fibers.
 Care labels usually aren’t found on flags; so careful examination and testing are necessary before cleaning.
-The best way is, of course, to bring your flag or banner to us at Westbank Dry Cleaning.
-Let our experts determine the method to clean it.
+The best way is, of course, to bring your flag or banner to us at Westbank Dry Cleaning, and let our experts determine the method to clean it.

 Westbank Dry Cleaning’ Inspection

 The following inspection takes place by Westbank Dry Cleaning:

 - Degree and type of dirt on the flag

 - Rips or tears

 - Breaks and wrinkles or puckering